Troll Hunt takes place across the Arboretum’s 1,700 acres.

 - To see all the trolls, the total hiking distance is six to seven miles.
 See distance details.

-- Follow the Troll Hunt trail signs and the map in your Handbook.
-Or to get a sense of the total expanse of the Arboretum's grounds, view these maps of the East and West Sides.
+- To get a sense of the total expanse of the Arboretum's grounds, view these maps of the East and West Sides.

 - If walking along the road, please go against car traffic and stay to your right.